 In each bat activity audio, we randomly (see SI NUM) chose one call that was not overlapped by other calls with a signal-to-noise ratio of at least 20 dB (Figure 2.2).
 We found 226 individual calls across all the bat-activity audio files, which we automatically segmented into their iFM-, tFM- and CF-components (Figure 2.2).
 We used the itsfm package (44) for automatic segmentation of call components based on frequency-time-contours instead of the more commonly used high-/low-pass filtering (16,31,36,45,46) (which does not work well under noisy natural conditions) (44).
-We defined FM components as those portions of a call where frequency modulation was larger than 2 kHz/ms (see SI NUM for further settings), those with lower modulation as CF components.
+We defined FM components as those portions of a call where frequency modulation was larger than 2 kHz/ms (see SI NUM for further settings), those with lower modulation as CF-components.